alexlin2/vector_perception_ros/README.md

 - `/grasp/poses` (geometry_msgs/PoseArray): Array of all detected grasp poses
 - `/grasp/pointcloud` (sensor_msgs/PointCloud2): Combined point cloud used for grasp detection

+And subscribes to:
+- `/grasp/selected_track_id` (std_msgs/Int32): Track ID of the object to generate grasps for.
+If no track ID is selected or if the selected object is not found, grasps will be generated for all detected objects.

 ## Grasp Detection

 For grasp detection functionality using AnyGrasp: